Skip to the main content

 • Strength Required Lift up to 5 kg

-In general, health information management professionals work a standard workweek.
-Where health record departments are open longer hours, they may have to work shifts.
+In general, health information management professionals work a standard work week.
+Where health record departments are open longer hours, they may work shifts.
+They may work full-time, part-time, or casual.

 This job involves a lot of time sitting at a computer.
 Speed and accuracy are critical.
-The pressure is on to deliver both.
+There is pressure to deliver both.

 Interests & Abilities